Show History

 Trivia

-• The Broadway production of The Adventures Of Tom Sawyer was nominated for two Tony Awards, four Drama Desk Awards, and two Outer Critics Circle Awards.
+• The Broadway production of The Adventures of Tom Sawyer was nominated for two Tony Awards, four Drama Desk Awards and two Outer Critics Circle Awards.
 It was also nominated for a Drama League Award for Distinguished Production of a Musical.